 - Familiarise yourself with campus

 If you have time between classes of during your first week, go for a walk around campus.
 Walking around campus with no rush to get to class is a great way to get to know the campus.
 Eventually you’ll know the campus like the back of your hand, but in the first week going for a walk and checking out all the facilities will help you locate key landmarks such as the library, cafes and Curtin Connect in the future.
+Can’t make it to campus just yet?
+Then check out one of our virtual tours to get to know the campus.

 - Meet new people